 How to Rehydrate After Vomiting

 Knowing how to stay hydrated when throwing up is important to protect your health.
+Excessive vomiting can complicate the rehydration process.
 You might have to try several remedies to find the ones that work for you.
 Some people find that warm liquids like broth or tea help soothe their stomachs, while others need something a little sturdier, like toast, rice, or crackers.
 Regardless, it’s important to take it slow and try a little at a time to see how your body reacts.

-IV therapy refers to the practice of delivering fluids, nutrients, and medicine directly to a person’s body through their veins, usually in the arm.
+V therapy refers to the practice of delivering fluids, nutrients, and medicine directly to a person’s body through their veins, usually in the arm.
 IV therapy is often used in cases of severe dehydration to quickly restore lost fluids and nutrients.
+Severe dehydration always requires medical intervention to ensure proper treatment and recovery.

-There are several benefits to IV therapy for electrolyte restoration over oral methods.
+IV therapy has several advantages over oral methods for electrolyte restoration.
 IV therapy restores lost nutrients more quickly than oral ingestion.
-Using an IV also provides electrolytes more efficiently due to the fact that you can adjust the solution depending on what the patient needs the most.
+Using an IV also provides electrolytes more efficiently because you can adjust the solution depending on what the patient needs the most.
 If the patient suffers from repeated vomiting, IV therapy also removes the risk of regurgitating ingested substances.
+IV therapy is also effective for moderate dehydration, especially in children with gastroenteritis.

-However, there are certain drawbacks to traditional IV therapy.
+However, traditional IV therapy has certain drawbacks.
 Since an IV is inserted directly into the vein, the process can cause mild discomfort upon insertion that may continue throughout the procedure.
 Moving around too much during the procedure can dislodge the needle, leading to the solution being injected into the tissue surrounding the vein instead.
 Extended IV use can lead to vein collapse, especially in children.
 This process, while non-life-threatening, does require reinsertion of the IV.

 Additionally, IV therapy for moderate to severe dehydration is usually an inpatient procedure, which requires you to fill out paperwork and stay in the clinic or hospital until you’re released by a medical professional.
 This process can cost you hours of time.